lexmanM/web-scraping/README.md

-# web-scraping
+# web-scraping-and-crawling
-Code chunks of web scrapers built in python.
+Code chunks of web crawlers built in python.